tengstrand/lein-polylith/readme.md

 ### Custom testing

-The *build* command has many internal steps, including compiling all the components and building artefacts for all the systems.
+The [build](#build) command has many internal steps, including compiling all the components and building artefacts for all the systems.
 The goal is to give you the same confidence locally as the CI server build gives you.
 If you have many systems to build, that can take a substantial amount of time.

-If you really know what you are doing you can exclude some steps from the build, e.g. the *compile* and the *build* steps by running the test command:
+If you really know what you are doing you can exclude some steps from the build, e.g. the *compile* and the *build* steps by running the [test](#test) command like this:
 ```
 $ lein polylith test +success test
 ```

-This will execute all the phases in the *test* command and save a *test* bookmark (if succeeded):
+This will execute all the phases in the [test](#test) command and save a *test* bookmark (if succeeded):
 ```
 $ lein polylith settings
 ...